arehmandev/Terraform-ASGIP/README.md

 This module (extract) was written as a workaround to get the IPs of AWS autoscaling groups.

-I have also provided an example of how this is implemented e.g. TLS cert generation
+I have also provided an example of how this is implemented e.g. TLS cert generation, upload to S3 bucket and encryption of object via KMS!